nth10sd/hatchshell/README.md

 # Requirements

-hatchshell should work on major operating systems, such as Windows 10, Linux (Ubuntu LTS / Gentoo) and macOS 10.15 Catalina and up.
+Works on most operating systems, such as Windows 10, Linux (Debian-based / Ubuntu LTS / Gentoo) and macOS 10.15 Catalina and up.

 # Compatibility

-hatchshell is tested to be compatible with Python 3.8 and above.
-It may work with earlier versions, but no testing will be done against them.
+Compatible with Python 3.8+.
+It may work with earlier versions, but no CI testing will be done against them.